necccc/tekton-catalog/container-registry/README.md

   docker inspect ${IMAGE_URL}:${IMAGE_TAG}
   docker push ${IMAGE_URL}:${IMAGE_TAG}
   ```
 *  **continuous-delivery-context-secret**: (Optional) Name of the secret containing the continuous delivery pipeline context secrets.
-Default to `cd-secret`
+Default to `secure-properties`
 *  **container-registry-apikey-secret-key**: (optional) field in the secret that contains the api key used to connect to ibmcloud container registry.
 Default to `API_KEY`

 ### Results